RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 Example 4
 ---------
-Selecting data: The select method lets you select specific antennas, frequencies, times or polarizations to keep in the object while removing others.
+Selecting data (UVData): The select method lets you select specific antennas (by number or name), antenna pairs, frequencies (in Hz or by channel number), times or polarizations to keep in the object while removing others.

 a) Select 3 antennas to keep using the antenna number.
 ****************